shrikanth0/hello/README.md

 # hello
-its a demo for github class
+its a demo for github class.